- Benefits & Features

 - Current Master of Science Students

 - Undergraduate Concentration

 Our PhD Program is full-time only.
 We do not offer a part-time course of study.
-The average completion time is five years.
+The average completion time is five to six years.

 All applicants must use the online application technology.
 Columbia Business School’s Doctoral Program does not distribute hard-copy applications or accept hard copy letters of recommendation.

 A bachelor’s degree or the equivalent, representing a four-year course of study in an accredited college or university, is required for admission.

 A master’s degree is not required, although many applicants have a master’s degree in such fields as economics, engineering, psychology, and statistics.
 Superior academic performance is expected.
 Those who hold American PhD or ScD degrees or their foreign equivalents are not normally eligible for admission.
 (Occasionally, an exception to this rule can be arranged.)

 An application fee of $100 in the form of a credit or debit card must be submitted in tandem with your application.
 An application is not considered complete until the fee has been paid.
 You may use Visa, MasterCard, American Express, or Discover when using our online application.

 Fee waivers are available to active duty US military personnel, and members of the Peace Corps, Teach for America, Teach for China, or Teach for India who are currently in service.
 Proof of current service is required.
 Applicants who qualify for a fee waiver should email a fee waiver request, as well as proof of service, to firstname.lastname@example.org